 - Not picking up, moving, or deleting your table while a game is running.
 Shut down your game using the steps above before doing so.

-- If that doesn't work, delete the remaining objects and rez out a fresh copy of your game table from your inventory.
+- If that doesn't work, delete all remaining objects and rez out a fresh copy of your game table from your inventory.
 You may run into a license error message when you try to restart your game; you can see this FAQ for troubleshooting tips if that happens.

 When more than one object gets returned from a parcel at the same time, Second Life does not send them back to your inventory as individual objects.
 Instead, it will lump them all together into a single bundle.
 This bundle will appear in your Lost and Found folder as one inventory item, even if there are 5, 10 or 100 objects actually inside of it.
 The bundle will only show the name of the first item in the bundle while it is in your inventory.
 To see what else is inside this bundle, you will have to rez it out.
 We recommend finding a sandbox to do this in, to make sure that there are enough prims available for whatever happens to be inside the bundle.
 Some additional things to look out for: